cleq00/cleq00/README.md

 - 👋 Hi, I’m @cleq00
 - 👀 I’m interested in building my own application and website
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on proffesionals
+- 💞️ I’m looking to collaborate on professionals
-- 📫 How to reach me just dm me

 <!---
 cleq00/cleq00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.